maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 Given we can think of each row of $a$ as representing a probability distribution then multiplying $x$ by this and summing can be thought of (is the same) as calculating expectation over all words in the sentence of a word being important in determining sentiment.
 By calculating the expectation over all words in the sentence we allow them all to contribute (even though it's likely only a few will) - this is called soft attention.

 Enough explanations, let's see the code!
-The below is also on my github with an example [here](https://github.com/maw501/blog-notebooks/blob/master/attention_example.ipynb).

 <hr class="with-margin">
 <h4 class="header" id="code">Function for single forward step</h4>

 It's perhaps easier to initially present attention as a function that performs a single attention forward step - the below is commented to match the above explanation.

+The below code is also on my github with a simple example [here](https://github.com/maw501/blog-notebooks/blob/master/attention_example.ipynb).

 <pre><code class="language-python">import torch
 def attention(x, weight, hidden_dim, max_len):